Joconnell04/resume-tailor-platform/README.md

 ## Stack + infrastructure

 - **Backend**: Django 4.2, Python 3.10+, Django REST Framework for the API, Celery 5 with Redis for background jobs.
 - **Database**: MySQL only.
-There’s no SQLite fallback anywhere, so make sure you have a running MySQL 8 instance for dev and tests.
+There's no SQLite fallback anywhere, so make sure you have a running MySQL 8 instance for dev and tests.
-- **AI**: OpenAI Responses API (model defaults to `gpt-4.1-mini`).
-The service handles prompt building, requirement extraction, and output parsing.
+- **AI**: OpenAI **Responses API** (model defaults to `gpt-4o-mini`).
+The tailoring service uses the Responses API with JSON mode (`text.format.type = "json_object"`) to ensure reliable structured output.
+It builds job profiles, scores experience snippets, orchestrates staged generation + guardrail passes, and records token usage per call.
+Web search tool integration enables automatic job posting fetching from URLs and location coordinate extraction.
 - **Other services**: Redis (broker + result backend), optional Mapbox token waiting for the maps feature.
 - **Frontend**: Django template system with all templates scoped to each app, plus a shared CSS file in `static/css/style.css`.